open-stage/blender-dmx-web/content/docs/Setup.md

 If you are on Windows, open the system console via Blender - menu - Window - Open System Console.
-If you are on other systems, run Blender from the terminal, to see the messages: open a terminal app of your computer and start Blender form the command line.
-Yo will then see all details and errors being printed into the terminal.
+If you are on other systems, run Blender from the terminal, to see the messages: open a terminal app on your computer and start Blender from the command line.
+You will then see all details and errors printed to the terminal.

 ## Manual Editing of Fixture Data